eosnetworkfoundation/grant-framework/applications/myproject_8BitArcade.md

 ### Team members

 - **Team Leader:** Russell Bryant
-- Lishanth Kavasami
+- Lishanth Kanthasamy
 - Jhed Cabreros
 - Tomi Garg-Kaljune

 ### Legal Structure
 - **Registered Legal Entity:** 8Bit Arcade LLC
-- **Registered Address:** 16192 Coastal Highway, Lewes,Sussex County, Delaware 19958, United States
+- **Registered Address:** 16192 Coastal Highway, Lewes, Sussex County, Delaware 19958, United States

 ### Team Experience

 > Please describe the team's relevant experience.
 If your project involves development work, we would appreciate it if you singled out a few interesting projects or contributions made by team members in the past.
 For research-related grants, references to past publications and projects in a related domain are helpful.
 If you applied for a Pomelo grant in the past, please be sure you listed them in the section above and mention them in detail in this section.

-> If anyone on your team has applied for a grant at the EOS Network Foundation previously, please list the name of the project and legal entity here.
+- Tomi: is an experienced Consultant with a demonstrated history of working in the information technology and services industry.
+Skilled in JavaScript, Jenkins, Ksh, Java, and React.
+Experienced in both project implementation and continuous development and daily maintenance with multiple business critical solutions and services.
+Passionate about DevOps and AWS Cloud Services.
+Strong consulting professional with a Bachelor of Engineering focused in Information Technology from HAMK.
+Tomi's has worked on the following projects:
+  - Upgrading a website from ancient angularjs to current reactjs for a relatively big metaverse game.
+  - He has also worked with Finnish postal service web group.
+  - Finnish govt and sokopro which is a project bank.
+ - Jhed:  is proficient at producing high-quality content that meets brand objectives.
+He is well-versed in analysis, organizing, planning, digital multimedia editing, omnichannel marketing, and client relationship management.
+He has great experience in social media marketing and worked on the folowing projects:
+  -  ................
+  -  ................
+ -  Lishanth: has a background in cybersecurity,
+  - He has worked on the developement and design of mobile game prototypes for several publishers such as TapNation, Voodoo and more.
+  - He has more recently been working on website design for Saanmuufilms a photography outfit.
+ - Russell: is an entrepreneur and go getter!
+He has a BSc degree in Design & Innovation and has experience in running his own bunisses in the construction industry.
+His skill set lies in project management, people management, problem solving, creativity, resourcefulness and innovation.

 ### Team Org Repos